crim-ca/crims2s/README.md

 ### Ressources used

 * Data preparation done over a SLURM cluster.
+Data preparation typically done over 53 8-core jobs and a distributed file storage system.
 * Training performed on GPUs, most often a GTX 1080 Ti.
 No multi-GPU setup ended up being used in our final pipeline.